 The marina is a lovely place to moor your yacht for a night or two if you arrive by boat.

-If you’re staying on dry land, there are many good places to stay.
+If you’re staying on dry land, there are many good places.

 another small town is known locally as the Pearl of the Makarska Riviera.

-It came to the world’s attention when its beach was ranked among the world’s top ten by Forbes magazine in 2003.
+It came to the world’s attention when Forbes magazine ranked its beach among the world’s top ten in 2003.